7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

     process1: register(Atom, spawn(Fun) );
     process2: register(Atom, spawn(Fun) );

 Let's assume that process1 will win and `register()` the name hello.
 Then when process2 calls `register()`, any expressions in the argument list have to be evaluated first, so `spawn(hello)` will execute.
 Then `register()` will throw an exception because process1 already took that name, which will kill process2.
 But after process2 dies, the process spawned by process2  will still be alive and running.
-As a result, both processes will spawn a new process, and one spawned process will be named hello and the other spawned process will not have a name.
+As a result, both processes will spawn a new process, and one of the spawned process will be named hello and the other spawned process will not have a name.

 To guarantee that only one process is able to spawn a Fun, the fix is: